floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

-A word of warning though, the Z80 netlist from visual6502 has some subtle differences in undocumented behaviour from what's known about original Z80's (more on this toward the end of this blog post).
+A word of warning though, the Z80 netlist from visual6502 has some subtle differences in undocumented behaviour from what's known about original Z80's (see here for a list of issues I found so far:
+[https://github.com/floooh/v6502r/issues/2](https://github.com/floooh/v6502r/issues/2).
 My guess is that the netlist has been created from a Z8400 because of those two details found on the die:

 ![z80_detail]({{ site.url }}/images/z80_detail.jpg)

 ![z80_detail_2]({{ site.urk }}/images/z80_detail_2.jpg)

-...at least this might explain why the netlist doesn't suffer from the six 'traps' that were placed on the original Z80 to hinder reverse engineering efforts.
-By the time the Z8400 was created the Z80 had already been widely cloned so any additional effort to make reverse engineering harder would have been pointless.
+...at least this might explain why the netlist doesn't suffer from the six 'reverse engineering traps' that were placed on the original Z80.
+By the time the Z8400 was created the Z80 had already been widely cloned so any additional effort to make reverse engineering harder probably was no longer a concern.

 Anyway, back to the actual topic of the blog post: